Self-dual quasiperiodic percolation: Methods

+Complementing these methods on nominally infinite lattices, we also collect data on finite lattices with periodic or open boundary conditions via the Newman-Ziff algorithm.
 For a given finite lattice $\mathcal{L}$ a percolation instance is constructed using a weighted union-find algorithm with path compression~\cite{Newman2000,Newman2001}.
 Each vertex $v$ of $\mathcal{L}$ is labeled with a parent $p$ within the same cluster and a displacement $\vec{d}(p\rightarrow v)$ from itself to its parent.
 A vertex with no parent is the root of the cluster, and keeps a record of the number of vertices belonging to the cluster.
 Thus, to determine whether two vertices belong to the same cluster, we simply traverse their respective trees of parents to find the roots.
 To make the algorithm more efficient, whenever the "find root" operation is performed, every vertex along the path to the root is relabeled to point directly to the root ("path compression").

 The system is initialized with each vertex as the root of its own isolated cluster.
-The available edges are sorted according to their $b$ scores, then added incrementally in order of increasing $b$.
+The available edges are sorted according to their b-scores, then added incrementally in order of increasing $b$.
 For every added edge, connecting vertices $u$ and $v$, we find the roots $r(u)$ and $r(v)$ of their respective clusters.
 If $r(u)\neq r(v)$, we join the two clusters by making the root of the larger cluster the parent of the other root ("weighted union") and setting the mass of this merged cluster to be the sum of the individual cluster sizes.
 If $r(u)=r(v)$, this newly added edge does not merge any clusters, but it could complete a path that completely wraps around the boundaries.

-Such a wrapping event is detected by computing the displacement along the loop from $u$ to $v$ along the new bond, $\vec{e}_{uv}=(\pm 1, 1)$, then back from $v$ to $r(v)$ to $u$.
+A given cluster can wrap around the system along the "$+$" direction (defined by the vector $[L_1, L_2]$) and/or along the "$-$" direction (defined by the vector $[-L_2, L_1]$).
+Wrapping clusters are identified using the algorithm developed in Ref.~\cite{Machta1996}, by computing the displacement along the loop from $u$ to $v$ along the new bond, $\vec{e}_{uv}=(\pm 1, 1)$, then back from $v$ to $r(v)$ to $u$.
 The total displacement is:

 If the total displacement is not zero, then a wrapping event has occurred, and $\vec{d}(u\rightarrow v\rightarrow u)$ points along a lattice vector associated with the periodic boundary conditions.
-Note that wrapping events can never occur with open boundary conditions; instead, we look for "spanning clusters" which contain vertices belonging to opposite boundaries.